eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPI_06<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 When requested by an intermediated Relying Party, an intermediary SHALL request a presentation of attributes from a specific Wallet Unit.
-In the request, the intermediary SHALL include the intermediary's access certificate meant in requirement RPI_01 and the registration certificate of the Relying Party, as meant in RPI_03, if available.
-In addition, whether or not a registration certificate is available, the intermediary SHALL include in the request the information about the intermediated Relying Party required in RPRC_19a.
+In the request, the intermediary SHALL include the applicable intermediary's access certificate meant in requirement RPI_01 and the registration certificate of the Relying Party, indicated per RPI_05.

+*Note: The applicable access certificate contains the association to this specific intermediated Relying Party, see Reg_34a. *

 </div>
 </div>